 Experimental setting.
-We analyze the performance of Dif-FIQA in comparison to 10 state-of-the-art FIQA methods: (i) the analytical FaceQAN [3], SER-FIQ [39], and FaceQgen [15] models, (ii) the regression-based FaceQnet [17], SDD-FIQA [32], PCNet [43], and LightQnet [7] techniques, and (iii) the model-based MagFace [30], PFE [38], and CR-FIQA [5] methods.
-We test all methods on 7 commonly used benchmarks with different quality characteristics, as summarized in Table 1, i.e.: Adience [11], Cross-Age Labeled Faces in the Wild (CALFW) [47], Celebrities in Frontal-Profile in the Wild (CFP-FP) [37], Cross-Pose Labeled Faces in the Wild (CPLFW) [46], large-scale IARPA Janus Benchmark C (IJB-C) [29], Labeled Faces in the Wild (LFW) [19] and the Cross-Quality Labeled Faces in the Wild (XQLFW) [26].
-Because the performance of FIQA techniques is dependent on the FR model used, we investigate how well the techniques generalize over 4 stateof-the-art models, i.e.: AdaFace [24], ArcFace [10], Cos-Face [42], and CurricularFace [20] - all named after their training losses.
-All FR models use a ResNet100 backbone, and are trained on the WebFace12M, MS1MV3, Glint360k, and CASIA-WebFace datasets.
+We analyze the performance of FaceQDiff in comparison to 10 state-of-the-art FIQA methods, i.e.: (i) the analytical FaceQAN [3], SER-FIQ [40], and FaceQgen [15] models, (ii) the regression-based Face-Qnet [17], SDD-FIQA [33], PCNet [44], and LightQnet [7] techniques, and (iii) the model-based MagFace [31], PFE [39], and CR-FIQA [5] methods.
+We test all methods on 7 commonly used benchmarks with different quality charcteristics, as summarized in Table 1, i.e.: Adience [11], Cross-Age Labeled Faces in the Wild (CALFW) [48], Celebrities in Frontal-Profile in the Wild (CFP-FP) [38], Cross-Pose Labeled Faces in the Wild (CPLFW) [47], large-scale IARPA Janus Benchmark C (IJB-C) [30], Labeled Faces in the Wild (LFW) [20] and the Cross-Quality Labeled Faces in the Wild (XQLFW) [27].
+Because the performance of FIQA techniques is dependent on the FR model used, we investigate how well the techniques generalize over 4 stateof-the-art models, i.e.: AdaFace1 [25], ArcFace2 [10], Cos-Face2 [43], and CurricularFace3 [21] - all named after their training losses.
+All FR models use a ResNet100 backbone, and are trained on the WebFace12M1, MS1MV32, Glint360k2, and CASIA-WebFace3 datasets.

 Evaluation methodology.
-Following standard evaluation methology [3, 5, 39] and taking recent insights into account [21, 36], we evaluate the performance of DifFIQA using non-interpolated Error-versus-Discard Characteristic (EDC) curves (often also referred to as Error-versus-Reject Characteristic or ERC curves in the literature) and the consequent pAUC (partial Area Under the Curve) values.
-The EDC curves measure the False Non-Match Rate (FNMR), given a predefined False Match Rate (FMR) ( $10^{-3}$ in our case), with increasing low-quality image discard (reject) rates.
-In other words, EDC curves measure how the performance of a given FR model improves when some percentage of the lowest quality images is not feasible/practical in real-world application scenarios, we are typically most
+Following standard evaluation methology [3, 5, 40] and taking recent insights into account [22, 37], we evaluate the performance of DifFIQA using non-interpolated Error-versus-Discard Characteristic (EDC) curves (often also referred to as Error-versus-Reject Characteristic or ERC curves in the literature) and the consequent pAUC (partial Area Under the Curve) values.
+The EDC curves measure the False Non-Match Rate (FNMR), given a predefined False Match Rate (FMR) $(10^{-3} \text{ in our }$ case), with increasing low-quality image discard (reject) rates.
+In other words, EDC curves measure how the performance of a given FR model improves when some percentage of the lowest quality images is discarded.
+Since rejecting a large percentage of all samples is not feasible/practical in real-world application scenarios, we are typically most interested in the performance at the lower discard rates.
+For this reason we report the pAUC values, where only the results up to a predetermined drop rate threshold are considered.
+Furthermore, for easier interpretation and comparison of scores over different dataset, we normalize the calculated pAUC values using the FNMR at 0% discard rate, with lower pAUC values indicating better performance.